 Summer is just around the corner!
 Download this free summer reading packet for your kids ages 6 to 13.
 I hope this reading printable will help you support your children with intentional, daily reading and reflecting over the summer.

-What’s in the Summer Reading Printable Packet?
+What’s in the Free Reading Printable Packet?

 Goal Setting Page